nawhi/circle-animation-kata/README.md

 - Users can add circles to a global store on the right panel.
 - Users can position the circles on a canvas and add arbitrary numbers of keyframes, which specify an interpolation position for a given time.

-- We imagine there is a render button somewhere that creates the interpolations and produces the finished animation (implementing that is another kata.)
+We imagine there is a render button somewhere that creates the interpolations and produces the finished animation (implementing that is another kata.)

-The main behaviour constraint that makes design hard is that when a user deletes a shape from the global store, _it should be automatically removed from all keyframes._

-With this in mind, can you architect the app in a way that makes this behaviour automatic?

-In other words, were we to scale the app to adding other entity relationships in future (e.g. an interpolation mode for a given circle between keyframes), what's the architecture that requires the minimum amount of code to ensure our circles are still cascade-deleted properly from the right hand panel?
+## Your Mission

+The app as implemented in `apps/redux` has an important issue.
+When a user deletes a shape from the global store (via the "Delete" button at the bottom of the disclosure on the right hand side), the app crashes.

+Your task: Fix the crash!

+There are several considerations that form part of the challenge:

+- The existing Redux architecture is not really designed for managed entity references between entities.
+- There are no tests and the crash is a bit annoying to reproduce manually (requires several clicks).
+- The app is a single package in a rather unnecessary monorepo (this is actually entirely accidental because I wanted to try turborepo, but now I'm doubling down and claiming it is part of the challenge).

+When solving, consider what architectural patterns might make cascade-delete behaviour automatic in the context of this app.

 ## Starter Code

 In `apps/redux` the app is implemented using just Redux and Redux Toolkit.
 This is your starting point.

 You may wish to stick with Redux or migrate to an alternative state management framework.

+## Background

+This is a de-

 ## Credits